Start a Building Metal Products Trading Business in Dubai

 Prefabricated metal building components

-The licence does not cover manufacturing or fabrication activities.
-Any value-added processing would require a separate industrial or manufacturing licence.
+The license does not cover manufacturing or fabrication activities.
+Any value-added processing would require a separate industrial or manufacturing license.

-This licence is an excellent fit for a broad range of business profiles, including:
+This license is an excellent fit for a broad range of business profiles, including:

 International metal product manufacturers seeking a UAE distribution base